Multilinear polynomials and multilinear extensions (MLEs)

 $f$ is often called the multilinear extension (MLE) of $\vect{V}$.

-Using the time complexities from above, notice that evaluating a size-$n$ MLE $f$ at a random point $(\x,\y)$ will involve (1) $2n$ $\F$ multiplications to compute all the $\eq_i(\x)$ evaluations and (2) $n$ $\F$ multiplications and $n$ $\F$ additions to compute Eq. \ref{eq:mle}.
+Using the time complexities from above, notice that evaluating a size-$n$ MLE $f$ at an arbitrary point $(\x,\y)$ will involve (1) $2n$ $\F$ multiplications to compute all the $\eq_i(\x)$ evaluations and (2) $n$ $\F$ multiplications and $n$ $\F$ additions to compute Eq. \ref{eq:mle}.
 The total time will be $3n$ $\F$ multiplications and $n$ $\F$ additions.

 Contrast this with evaluating polynomials in Lagrange basis using the efficient formulas over root of unity?